 - Preheat the oven to 350 degrees fahrenheit.
 Line cookie sheet with parchment paper, set aside

 - In a mixing bowl, combine flour, baking soda, baking powder, pumpkin pie spice, cinnamon, and salt.
 Whisk together and set aside.

-- In the bowl of stand mixer combine canned pumpkin puree, and shortening.
+- In the bowl of stand mixer combine canned pumpkin puree, shortening, and sugars.
 Mix well.

 - Scrape down the sides of the bowl, add egg and vanilla, mix well.

 - Slowly add dry ingredients to the mixing bowl, mix until just combined.